Estimating Gaussian graphical models of multi-study data with Multi-Study Factor Analysis: Simulation Studies

-The median and 95\% quantile interval for the matrix RV coefficient between the estimated and true network in simulation settings 1,2,4,7, and 10 are shown in Table \ref{tab:mrv}.
-Results for the remaining settings and error metrics are presented in the Supplement (Supplementary Tables 5-7; Supplementary Figures 1-3).
-Visual inspection of the matrices estimated with MSFA-X shows the general structure of the GGM adjacency matrix was qualitatively well-recovered (Figure \ref{fig:visualsimresults}; Supplementary Figures 4-11).
-Together, these results suggest that MSFA-X can recover graphical structures induced by latent variables and outperform standard methods, despite identifiability limitations.
+Table \ref{tab:mrv} reports the median and the corresponding 95\% quantile interval of the matrix RV coefficient between the estimated and true network in simulation settings 1,2,4,7, and 10.
+Results for additional settings and error metrics are available in the Supplement (Supplementary Tables 5-7; Supplementary Figures 1-3).
+A visual inspection of adjacency matrices estimated by MSFA-X shows that the general structure of GGMs was well recovered (Figure \ref{fig:visualsimresults}; Supplementary Figures 4-11).
+These results demonstrate that MSFA-X successfully recovers graphical structures induced by latent variables and outperforms standard graphical modeling approaches, despite identifiability limitations.